What is ELECTRONIC FILING?

 - Pulaski County Circuit Court has completed the pilot phase for eFiling.
 The AOC has begun implementing eFlex in other courts using Contexte.

-- The 7th Judicial Circuit (Grant and Hot Springs Counties) will be available June 1, 2015.
+- The 7th Judicial Circuit, Grant County will be available in July, 2015.

 eFlex users will be required to